 A Re-envisioned 21st Century Museum

-The Arizona Mining, Mineral and Natural Resources Education (AMMNRE) Museum is a rebirth of the Arizona Mining and Mineral Museum under the University of Arizona’s Office of Research, Discovery and Innovation.
+The Arizona Mining, Mineral and Natural Resources Education (AMMNRE) Museum is a rebirth of the Arizona Mining and Mineral Museum under the University of Arizona’s Office of Research, Innovation and Impact.
 Currently in development at the historic Polly Rosenbaum building on the Capitol Mall in Phoenix, the AMMNRE Museum will showcase the historical, cultural, economic, and social contributions of the mining, mineral, timber, livestock and agricultural industries of Arizona through education, research and outreach.

 The Museum’s end-state vision is to create a recognized destination for life-long experiential learning, showcasing current knowledge, cutting-edge research and industry innovation.
 This vision includes the transformation of the dormant 1921 building into interactive galleries, idea labs, maker spaces, offices and public engagement spaces.